-Core Curriculum - 44 Supporting Course - 24 University Free Elective - 3 Biology Core - 27 Biology Electives - 22 Teaching Certification - 21 Total for Degree - 141
+Core Curriculum - 44

+Supporting Course - 24

+University Free Elective - 3

+Biology Core - 27

+Biology Electives - 22

+Teaching Certification - 21

+Total for Degree - 141

--The universal core curriculum (42 hours.) becomes 44 credits when BIOL 1406 and BIOL 1407 fulfill the life-physical science requirement.
+^{-}The universal core curriculum (42 hours.) becomes 44 credits when BIOL 1406 and BIOL 1407 fulfill the life-physical science requirement.

-SHSU: Semester Credit Hour (SCH) Change Request-Doctor of Osteopathic Medicine
+SHSU: Semester Credit Hour (SC H) Change Request-Doctor of Osteopa thic Medicine Upon motion of Regentordered that: , seconded by Regent , it was

-Sam Houston State University is authorized to implement the following Semester Credit Hour (SCH) decrease from 231 to 191 semester credit hours for completion of the Doctor of Osteopathic Medicine (DO) Degree, CIP code 51.1901, housed in the College of Osteopathic Medicine, to be implemented September 1, 2019.
+Sam Houston State University be authorized to implement the following Semester Credit Hour (SCH) decrease from 231 to 191 semester credit hours for completion of the Doctor of Osteopathic Medicine (DO) Degree, CIP code 51.1901, housed in the College of Osteopathic Medicine, to be implemented September 1, 2019.